trothr/nord/doc/hierarchy.md

 ## NORD

-Directories intended solely for use as mount points are `chmod 555`.
+Directories intended solely for use as mount points are '`chmod 555`'.

 `/lib/modules` is a sym-link to `/boot/modules` so that kernel modules can reside with their respective kernel in case `/boot` is a separate filesystem.